7 Common Chinchilla Health Issues

 2. Dental Issues

 Chinchillas’ teeth are all open rooted, which means they are continuously growing and need to chew on things in order to wear them down.
-A lack of fibrous foods and appropriate enrichment chew items may result in the abnormal growth of teeth, malocclusion (imperfect positioning of the teeth), and potentially other types of dental diseases.
+A lack of fibrous food in the form of grass hay and appropriate enrichment chew items may result in the abnormal growth of teeth, malocclusion (imperfect positioning of the teeth), and potentially other types of dental diseases.

 If dental disease occurs, a chinchilla may not be able to chew or eat food properly.
 As we’ll discuss later, the constant intake of fiber is essential for the gastrointestinal (GI) tract of chinchillas.
 If dental disease negatively affects a chinchilla’s ability to eat, it can lead to a life-threatening issue known as GI stasis.
 For more in-depth information on dental health issues in chinchillas, refer to our dental disease blog.